geopython/diving-into-pygeoapi/workshop/content/docs/publishing/first.md

 !!! tip

     Errors related to file paths typically happen on initial setup.
 However, they may also happen at unexpected moments, resulting in a broken service.
     Products such as [GeoHealthCheck](https://geohealthcheck.org) aim to monitor, detect and notify service health and availability.
-The OGC APi - Features tests in GeoHealthCheck poll the availability of the service at intervals.
+The OGC API - Features tests in GeoHealthCheck poll the availability of the service at intervals.
 Consult the [GeoHealthCheck documentation](https://docs.geohealthcheck.org) for more information.